-- If alternate assessments are needed, are the reasons clearly noted and described? - If your student requires any waivers or exemptions to the CAHSEE, is this noted clearly?
+♦ If alternate assessments are needed, are the reasons clearly noted and described?

 Annual Goals

 There are two forms for goals.
 If your student takes a State test other than the CAASP as skills are quite below grade level, the form with goals AND objectives/benchmarks must be used.
 Best practice is to use this form for any student who is working on pre-academic or functional skills.